sanger-tol/ascc/README.md

 ![sanger-tol/ascc overview diagram](docs/images/ascc_overview_diagram.png)

+The pipeline is in a raw state of development and has not yet been thorougly tested.
+Its components are functional, though, so it possible to run it.

 1. Run a selection of processes from the list below (pick any that you think will be useful).

 - FCS-GX